Andrew Hamlin 11 a.m., March 14

 - "You Need a Crowbar to Break Into the Music Business" · Feb.
 12, 2014

 - Blurt: "R.I.P., M.J." · July 15, 2009

 Influences: Bert Turetzky, Jaco Pastorious, Cecil Lytle

-In 1969, bassist Nathan East formed the local funk band Power, along with future Fattburger-meister Hollis Gentry, Carl Evans, Jr., and Skipper Ragsdale.
+East formed the local funk band Power in 1969, along with future Fattburger-meister Hollis Gentry, Carl Evans, Jr., and Skipper Ragsdale.
 The band toured with Barry White, Nancy Wilson, Al Jarreau, Joe Sample, David Benoit, and Larry Carlton, among others.

 After earning his degree in music in the late 1970s at UC San Diego (where he studied with Cecil Lytle and Bert Turetzky), the Crawford High School graduate later went on to play with Eric Clapton, George Harrison, Stevie Wonder, Michael Bublé, Quincy Jones, Kenny Loggins, Rod Stewart, Herbie Hancock, Wayne Shorter, Michael Jackson, B.B.
 King, Bob Dylan, Aretha Franklin, Joe Satriani, and many others.
 He also co-wrote the 1984 Phil Collins and Phillip Bailey hit “Easy Lover.”

 In 1991, he co-founded the group Fourplay with Bob James (keys), Harvey Mason (drums, and guitarist Lee Ritenour (later replaced by Chuck Loeb).